antimof/UxPlay/README.md

 not necessary for UxPlay to claim to be such an old AppleTV model.

 # ChangeLog
+1.48 2022-02-24   Made the video pipeline fully configurable, for use with hardware h264 decoding.

 1.47 2022-02-05   Added -FPSdata option to display (in the terminal) regular reports sent by the client about video streaming
                   performance.
 Internal cleanups of processing of video packets received from the client.
 Added -reset n option to reset the connection after n ntp timeouts (also reset after "connection reset by peer" error in video stream).